Crop Residue Burning

 Crop residue is defined as any vegetative material remaining in the field after harvest, or vegetative material produced on Conservation Reserve Program (CRP) lands.
 It includes whole fields, pastures, spots within a field or pasture, broken bales in the field that they were generated during the time of harvest, CRP lands, food plots, and blanching or flaming operations.
 It does not include vegetation along ditch banks, fence lines, orchard prunings, or forest slash piles.

 Under the CRB program, growers must obtain approval from DEQ before burning by registering for a Permit-by-Rule at least 30 days before they want to burn.
 Detailed information on when and where the burn is to take place is required on the registration.
-A $2 fee per acre registered must also be paid at least 7 days in advance of the burn.
-In addition, growers must obtain other permits, such as a fire safety permit, if required by other agencies.
+A $2 fee per acre burned applies to crop residue burning.
+Crop Residue burning fees will be invoiced at the end of the year and invoices will be mailed out the first week of January.
+Growers with unpaid invoices from the previous year will not be eligible to burn until all fees have been paid.

 Burn days are limited to weekdays during daylight hours only.
 Burning on weekends and state and federal holidays is prohibited.
 Burning can only occur in fields where the crop residue was generated.